 You don’t need to “crane” your neck to get a good look at these elegant birds.
-At the San Diego Zoo Safari Park, one of the first exhibits near the entrance is home to a pair of West African crowned cranes, and other types of cranes—East African crowned, blue, Indian sarus, white-naped, wattled, red-crowned, and demoiselle cranes—are featured in a variety of settings, including Nairobi Village, African Woods, and in the field exhibits.
+At the San Diego Zoo Safari Park, one of the first exhibits near the entrance is home to a pair of West African crowned cranes, and other types of cranes—East African crowned, blue, Indian sarus, white-naped, wattled, red-crowned, and demoiselle cranes—are featured in a variety of settings, including Nairobi Village, African Woods, and field exhibits.

-Cranes living in the Park's huge field exhibits share their space with large mammals like giraffes, rhinos, and Cape buffalo but get help from keepers to ensure any eggs laid remain intact.
+Cranes living in the Park's huge field exhibits share their space with large mammals like giraffes, rhinos, and Cape buffalo, but get help from keepers to ensure that any eggs laid remain intact.
 When the cranes lay their eggs, keepers pull the eggs from the nest and replace them with “dummy eggs” so the parents will continue their natural nesting behaviors.
 The keepers place the eggs in incubators until just before hatching.
 The eggs are then placed back with the parents.
 This minimizes the risk of damage to the precious eggs and still allows the chicks to imprint on and be raised by their parents.
 Once hatched, the entire family is taken to another location until the chicks are a bit older.

 To date, 114 cranes have hatched since the Safari Park opened in 1972, and 57 of those have been East African crowned cranes.
 In 2014, we welcomed the hatch of a wattled crane, a first for our organization!

 Safari Park guests can also see an East African crowned crane named Taji fly overhead during one of the Park's daily Frequent Flyers bird shows.

 Cranes in trouble